ericgsmith/platformsh-template-silverstripe/README.md

 mysql -h database.internal -P 3306 -u user main < dbfile.sql
 ```

+## 4.0 Platform.sh Variables

 ### Admin User

 Set [Environment Variables](https://docs.platform.sh/configuration/app/variables.html#variables) via Platform to set the default username and password:

 - SS_DEFAULT_ADMIN_USERNAME
 - SS_DEFAULT_ADMIN_PASSWORD

 ### Platform CLI

-The Platform CLI needs to run on the environment to create automated backups and automatic redeploys to generate the SSL certs.
+The Platform CLI needs to run on the Platform environment to create snapshots and redeploy to generate the SSL certs.

 Follow the instructions on [Automating the CLI on a Platform.sh environment](https://docs.platform.sh/gettingstarted/cli/api-tokens.html#automating-the-cli-on-a-platformsh-environment) to generate and save the token.